-Wanting to see as much as possible, I found, long ago, I can be neither for, nor against, any method or material.
+Wanting to see as much as possible, I can be neither for, nor against any method or material.
 The use of abstraction or representation depends on the nature of the questions being adressed.
-My interests include jumping the gap between a geometric formalism and a highly descriptive, common visual vernacular, I move between the two and it often feels like looking at the stars, and down at your feet.
+My interests include jumping the gap between a geometric formalism and a highly descriptive, common visual vernacular, I move between the two and it often feels like looking at the stars, and down at my feet.
 That back and forth has not changed and looking back, it has in fact been a quest, a journey of commitment looking for my heart’s desire.

 And what does the heart desire?

 As a southerner born in 1944, I grew up in a word culture and somewhere along the line realized words had suffered a loss.
 You couldn’t trust um.
 What was said in church didn’t translate into everyday life.
-Clashes between black and white, tradition and the new, rules and freedom, all called into question the stories and games used in preparing us to survive and go forth.
+Clashes between black and white, tradition and the new, rules and freedom, all called into question the stories and games used in preparing us to go forth, survive, and thrive.